Dynamical Hartree-Fock-Bogoliubov Approximation of Interacting Bosons: Abstract

 \section{Abstract}

-We consider a many-body Boson system with pairwise particle interaction given by $N^{3\beta-1}v(N^\beta x)$ where $0<\beta<\frac{2}{3}$ and $v$ a non-negative spherically symmetric function.
-Our main result is the extension of the local-in-time Fock space approximation of the exact dynamics of the quasi-free state proved in \cite{GM3} to a global-in-time approximation.
-The key ingredient in establishing the Fock space approximation is our quantitative result on the uniform in $N$ global wellposedness of the 3D time-dependent Hartree-Fock-Bogoliubov (TDHFB) equations.
+We consider a many-body Bosonic system with pairwise particle interaction given by $N^{3\beta-1}v(N^\beta x)$ where $0<\beta<1$ and $v$ a non-negative spherically-symmetric function.
+Our main result is the extension of the local-in-time Fock space approximation of the exact dynamics of squeezed states proved in \cite{GM3} for $0<\beta<\frac{2}{3}$ to a global-in-time approximation for $0<\beta<1$.
+Our work can also be viewed as a generalization of the results in \cite{BCS} to a more general set of initial data that includes coherent states along with an improved error estimate.
+The key ingredients in establishing the Fock space approximation are the work of Grillakis and Machedon on the the local well-posedness theory \cite{GM4}, some recent established global estimates in \cite{CGMZ}, and our quantitative results on the uniform in $N$ global well-posedness of the time-dependent Hartree-Fock-Bogoliubov (TBHFB) system.